JASDtubz/Bedrock-Edition-Map-Art-Maker/README.md

   - Will be added later when checkbox for "Superflat" is added.
 - Blocks.txt was appearing in the wrong orientation and was not fixed yet.
 - Thinking of discontinuing the BlueJ version due to its weird compiling issues.

+## Version 1.0
+### April 5, 2022
+- Fixed blocks.txt and is now displaying correctly.
+- Replaced "fill" command with "setblock" command.
+- Rows will adjust themselves to fit the build height in the function commands.
+- Added Dripleaf becuase they were forgotten.